Ojay16/AirBnB_clone/README.md

 - Deleting objects

 ## How to Get Started
-Follow these instructions to set up the project on your local Linux machine for development and testing purposes.
+Use the following instructions to set up the project on your local Linux machine for development and testing purposes.

 ## Installation